Lesterpaintstheworld/aider/website/docs/leaderboards/index.md

 The key benchmarking results are:

 - **Percent completed correctly** - Measures what percentage of the coding tasks that the LLM completed successfully.
 To complete a task, the LLM must solve the programming assignment *and* edit the code to implement that solution.
 - **Percent using correct edit format** - Measures the percent of coding tasks where the LLM complied with the edit format specified in the system prompt.
-If the LLM makes edit mistakes, aider_nova will give it feedback and ask for a fixed copy of the edit.
+If the LLM makes edit mistakes, aider will give it feedback and ask for a fixed copy of the edit.
 The best models can reliably conform to the edit format, without making errors.

 ## Notes on the edit format

-aider_nova uses different "edit formats" to collect code edits from different LLMs.
+aider uses different "edit formats" to collect code edits from different LLMs.
 The "whole" format is the easiest for an LLM to use, but it uses a lot of tokens and may limit how large a file can be edited.
 Models which can use one of the diff formats are much more efficient,